 Yes, and you've been able to do so for a little while now already – Sharp sells its 85-inch LV-85001 for US$130,000/UK £106,960/AUS$176,500, but only in Japan.
 Dell showed-off its UP3218K, a 31.5-inch 8K monitor, at CES 2017, and announced that it would go on sale in March 2017 for US$4,999/UK£4,100/AUS$6,800.

 However, it's the screens that will become available in the coming months that should excite the most – the Samsung Q900R 8K TV is already stealing hearts and places on Christmas 2019 wishlists.

 Do manufacturers have 8K TVs ready?

 Absolutely – and they have had for a few years.
 At there was a 65-incher from SkyWorth, the 65-inch Chang Hong 65ZHQ3R and 98-inch Hisense LED98NU9800V ULED TV, to name but three.
-Another 98-incher, the 98ZHQ2R, was showing on the Chang Hong booth, which appeared to be held in place by something akin to scaffolding, so thick were the supports.
-“There are no plans to release this because there’s no 8K content out there, but you could use it as a PC monitor,” said Yuxiao Zhao at Chang Hong Electric to TechRadar.
+Another 98-incher, the 98ZHQ2R from Chang Hong , appeared to be held in place by something akin to scaffolding, so thick were the supports.
+“There are no plans to release this because there’s no 8K content out there, but you could use it as a PC monitor,” said Yuxiao Zhao at Chang Hong Electric to TechRadar at the time.